New Slovenia: Since 2004

-From 2004 to 2008, New Slovenia was part of the centre-right coalition led by Prime Minister Janez Janša.
+From 2004 to 2008, New Slovenia was part of the 8th Government of Slovenia, a centre-right coalition led by Prime Minister Janez Janša of the Slovenian Democratic Party (SDS).

 The first European Parliament election with Slovenian participation in 2004 was won by New Slovenia which received 24% of the votes and secured two of the seven Slovenian seats.

 At the 2008 legislative elections, the party won only 3.4% of the popular vote and did not win any seats in the 90-seat National Assembly.
 After the elective failure of 2008, Bajuk announced his immediate resignation and retirement from politics.
 Ljudmila Novak succeeded him as party president.

-At the 2011 Slovenian parliamentary election on 4 December 2011, it won 4.88% of votes, thus gaining four seats in the National Assembly.
+At the 2011 Slovenian parliamentary election on 4 December 2011, it won 4.9% of votes, thus gaining four seats in the National Assembly.

-In the 2014 European election, NSi ran in a joint electoral list with the Slovenian People's Party, which received 16.56% of the vote and came in second place, returning 2 MEPs.
+In the 2014 European election, NSi ran in a joint electoral list with the Slovenian People's Party, which received 16.6% of the vote and came in second place, returning 2 MEPs.

-The party received 5.53% of the vote in the Slovenian parliamentary election on 13 July 2014, and won 5 seats in parliament.
+The party received 5.5% of the vote in the Slovenian parliamentary election on 13 July 2014, and won five seats in parliament.

-At the 2018 Parliamentary election, NSi received 7.16% of electoral votes, which resulted in 7 parliamentary seats.
-The party was in opposition until March 2020, when it entered a centre-right coalition with SDS, SMC and DeSUS.
+At the 2018 Parliamentary election, NSi received 7.2% of electoral votes, which resulted in seven parliamentary seats.
+The party was in opposition until March 2020, when it entered a centre-right coalition with the SDS, Modern Centre Party and Democratic Party of Pensioners of Slovenia.

-NSi's Ljudmila Novak was elected as one of 8 MEPs of Slovenia at the 2019 European election.
+NSi's Ljudmila Novak was elected as one of eight MEPs of Slovenia at the 2019 European election.

-Since the Slovenian parliamentary election in 2022, NSi holds 8 seats in the National Assembly.
+In the 2022 parliamentary election, NSi secured 6.9% of the vote, gaining eight seats in the National Assembly.
 It is currently in opposition.

 Ideology

-New Slovenia has taken a staunchly Christian conservative position on some issues, advocating traditional social values and defending the position of the Catholic Church on moral questions.
-It has also been opposed to same-sex marriage and adoption by same sex couples, although it does support (and it also voted for) the current legislation, which gives certain rights to registered same sex couples.
+New Slovenia has taken a Christian conservative position on some issues, advocating traditional social values and defending the position of the Catholic Church on moral questions.
+The party is based on social conservatism, and has also been opposed to same-sex marriage and adoption by same sex couples, although it supported and voted for now-defunct legislation that granted limited rights to registered same-sex partnerships.

 In economic issues, it is generally liberal, but it defends a social market economy.
-It is a decidedly pro-European party.
+It is a pro-European party.

-In 2019, party leader Matej Tonin announced that the party would reposition itself in the political centre while refreshing its programme.
-Tonin reiterated its commitment to social market economy.
+In 2019, party leader Matej Tonin announced that the party would reposition itself in the political centre while refreshing its programme, reiterating its stated commitment to social market economy.